Car Insurance Premium Financing: Pay Monthly or Pay in Full?

 Financed vehicle (lender-required full coverage) Often 20%+ required

 Note: Ads for "$0 down" or "no down payment" car insurance are misleading.
 No legitimate insurer activates a policy without some initial payment.
-These offers typically mean a low first payment, with higher costs built into subsequent bills.
+These offers typically mean a low first payment — often just the first month's premium — with higher costs built into subsequent bills.

-Learn more about car insurance down payment options to understand exactly what you'll owe before your policy goes live.
+Learn more about car insurance payment plans to understand exactly what you'll owe before your policy goes live.

 Trusted by Thousands